Tim Sainsbury

 Sir Timothy Alan Davan Sainsbury (born 11 June 1932) is a Conservative politician and businessman in the United Kingdom.

 Early life

 Sainsbury is the youngest son of Alan Sainsbury, Baron Sainsbury, and his wife Doreen.
-His elder brothers are Lord Sainsbury of Preston Candover, a former Chairman of Sainsbury's, and the late Simon Sainsbury.
+His elder brothers are the late Lord Sainsbury of Preston Candover, a former chairman of Sainsbury's, and the late Simon Sainsbury.
 Lord Sainsbury of Turville, a former Labour Minister for Science, is a cousin.

 His great-grandparents, John James Sainsbury and Mary Ann Staples, established a grocer's at 173 Drury Lane in 1869, which became the British supermarket chain Sainsbury's.

 Education

 Sainsbury was educated at Sandroyd School, Eton College, and Worcester College, Oxford.